- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 3. Pupils should be taught to:

-a) use their imagination to consider other people's experiences and be able to think about, express, explain and critically evaluate views that are not their own
+a) use their imagination to consider other people's experiences and be able to think about, express, explain and critically evaluate views

 b) negotiate, decide and take part responsibly in school and community-based activities